meduzen/--media.scss/README.md

 ## Partial import

-Purpose: avoiding naming conflicts with existing custom media queries and SCSS mixins.
+The purpose of partial import is to avoid naming conflicts with existing custom media queries and SCSS mixins.

 ### Import predefined custom media queries